DaneC22/starbucks-sql-project/README.md

 I know this is a very simple query, but I’m excited to keep learning and growing in this field.
 **Feedback and suggestions are always welcome! **

-### Starbucks Store Distribution – SQL Portfolio Project
+### Starbucks Store Distribution – Data Analysis Project

 ### Objective
 Analyze Starbucks store locations worldwide using SQL to explore store count by country, ownership type, timezone distribution, and top cities.